Agentic AI workflow automation sounds simple until a real workflow can update records, trigger messages, or touch production data.

 Mini Experiment: Route One Workflow Three Different Ways

-A useful way to choose architecture is to test the same workflow across three modes.
+A useful way to choose architecture is to test the same workflow across the smallest safe autonomy level.

 Example workflow